-One study found that using a corn syrup in combination with changes in diet relieved constipation in about one-quarter of children with constipation.
+One 2005 study found that using corn syrup in combination with changes in diet relieved constipation in about one-quarter of children with constipation.

 If you decide to try this home remedy, it’s important to take the correct dose.
-According to the American Academy of Pediatrics, after your baby is 1 month old some doctors may recommend that you can give 1 to 2 tablespoons of corn syrup per day to relieve constipation.
+According to the American Academy of Pediatrics, after your baby is 1-month old, some doctors may recommend that you can give 1 to 2 teaspoons of corn syrup per day to relieve constipation.

 There are other, more reliable, means of relieving constipation.
-Laxatives, such as Milk of Magnesia and polyethylene glycol, are considered safe, effective treatments for infants and toddlers.
+Laxatives, like Milk of Magnesia and polyethylene glycol, are considered safe, effective treatments for infants and toddlers.

-If your newborn is constipated, you should consult your child’s doctor before trying any at-home remedy.
+If your newborn is constipated, talk to their doctor before trying any at-home remedy.
 For older infants, parents can use an infant glycerin suppository to help stimulate the lower bowel.

 Here are a few tips to help keep your child’s bowel movements regular:

-- Breast-feed when possible.
+Breastfeed when possible.
 Breast milk provides complete nutrition for your infant.
-If it all possible, breast-feed your baby or feed your baby pumped breast milk.
+If at all possible, breastfeed your baby or feed your baby pumped breast milk.

-If your child is experiencing frequent constipation, you should schedule an appointment with their doctor.
-Together, you can come up with a plan to alleviate your child’s constipation.
+If your child is experiencing frequent constipation, schedule an appointment with their doctor.
+Together, you can come up with a plan to relieve your child’s constipation.